perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Kerberos uses stronger encryption algorithms
 	- Kerberos uses one-way hash to protect user passwords while NTLM uses two-way hash
 	- Kerberos uses mutual authentication so that client and server can authenticate each other while NTLM provides one-way authentication
-	- Kerberos support single sign-on allowing users to log in once and access resources without re-entering their credentials
+	- Kerberos support single sign-on (SSO) allowing users to log in once and access resources without re-entering their credentials while NTLM does not support SSO